-Make a difference: Join the Board of Directors at Workplace Safety North
+Make a difference: Join the Voluntary Board of Directors at Workplace Safety North

 An independent not-for-profit organization, Workplace Safety North (WSN) is a leading provider of health and safety services including training, consulting and rescue services for the mining, forestry, pulp and paper, printing and converting sectors.

 As one of the four designated health and safety associations in Ontario, businesses call upon WSN for expert advice and information, classroom and online training programs, on-site consultations, health and safety audits, industrial hygiene testing, ergonomic assessments, and specific problem-solving.
 WSN believes illnesses and injuries can and must be prevented, and its mission is to be a force for positive action – anticipating and responding to the greatest needs of clients, and bringing together partners, members, and diverse communities to build safer, healthier and stronger workplaces.

 WSN is governed by a competency-based, volunteer Board of Directors and receives valuable input from volunteer advisory committees.
 The Board reaches across Ontario’s prevention system to foster effective stakeholder alliances and serve as health and safety advocates for Ontario workplaces.

 Choosing to invest your time and experience with the WSN Board of Directors is rewarding and will provide an invaluable leadership opportunity to the right volunteer.
-The role provides companies with a unique opportunity to influence and raise the profile of prevention as a centerpiece for any corporate social responsibility program.
+The role provides companies with a unique opportunity to influence, and raise the profile of prevention, as a centrepiece for any corporate social responsibility program.

-WSN values a Board that is inclusive (gender, age, ethnicity, nationality, cultural needs, visible minority, and persons with special needs) and representative of the workplaces, the sectors and communities we serve.
+WSN values a Board that is inclusive (gender, age, ethnicity, nationality, cultural needs, visible minority, and persons with special needs) and representative of the workplaces, sectors, and communities we serve.

-We are further seeking candidates with experience in one or more of the following areas:
+We are further seeking a candidate with experience in one or more of the following areas:

 - Human Resources